Why are your planners 17 months?

 - If you want pockets in your planner, Buy the momAgenda or myAgenda Desktop or Mini, and also buy a set of coordinating pockets that adhere inside the front and back covers.
 They are durable and sturdy and will last for the lifetime of your planner.
 For built-in pockets, try the Home Office Edition or the Personal Portfolio.

-- If you are looking for a bargain buy the momAgenda or myAgenda Spiral, which has all the same features as the Desktop versions with a lower price.
+- If you are looking for a bargain buy the momAgenda or myAgenda Spiral, which has most of the same features as the Desktop versions with a lower price.

 Which day planner do you use?